ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 ## Concept and challenge

-The default update strategy is "rollingUpdate" and will incrementally updating pods instances with new one and make sure sure the new created pod is ready (see [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for more details)
+The default update strategy is "rollingUpdate" and will incrementally updating pods instances with new one and make sure new created pod is ready (see [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for more details)

 But what if you need more control on your deployment?
-You're gonna need add additional tools.
+You're gonna need additional tools.

-In this post, I'll explain how to make a canary and a blue green deployment using argo rollouts.

 ## Recall some definitions

 #### Canary deployment
 is when you upgrade a small subset of an app, and allow a small amount of traffic to access it (eg: 5% of the total traffic)

 #### Blue green deployment
 is when you have two version of a same application running side by side.
-Blue is the live environment, green is the idle environment.
+Blue is the idle environment, and green is the live environment.

 By doing that, you can test the new application behaviour, validate everything is ok, and switch all the traffic to the green environment when ready.